Kristina01111000/WordPressTheme/README.md

 		-> most of them look quite similar
 			-> people who are really good at websites probably do not need help from the peepso community -> change palette + add pictures -> warm tones, stockphotos?
-	-> make new pages -> written in notes, some copied from website -> add pages to menu
+	-> make new pages -> written in notes, some copied from website, paragraphs from dr w -> add pages to menu -> top menu or drop down?
 	-> make head page -> bite sized bits of all the pages + linked

 To do: